aaronksaunders/ionic2-angularfire-sample/README.md

 ######**UPDATE August 8th 2016:**

 - Supportig latest release of the angularfire library
-- ran into issue with Ionic and not being ableto load AngularFire as a dependency, but hacked around it
+- ran into issue with Ionic and not being ableto load AngularFire as a dependency, but hacked around it, https://github.com/driftyco/ionic/issues/7160

 ---